saladinreborn/inetfilter-moz-addons/README.md

 <h3>About</h3>

-<p>NudeBlocker is an add-ons for Mozilla browser.
+<p>inetfilter is an add-ons for Mozilla browser.
 This project was built for blocking nude image when you load images using Mozilla web browser.
 The goal of this add-ons is make your surfing activity free from nude images.</p>

 <h3>Development</h3>